girlscript/winter-of-contributing/Machine_Learning/Statistics_for_Machine_Learning/ML_1_10_P-Value_(A)/README.md

 null hypothesis.
 P value is represented by a graph of probabilistic distribution of any particular observation vs set of possible observation.
 In this case p value is found mathematically with the help of integral calculus & area under the curve.
+Once we find p value in a case (this will now act as an evidence to decide whether we should choose or reject null hypothesis)-

-Once we find p value in a case- if p value<0.05 then we must reject Null Hypothesis and accept Alternative Hypothesis (there is strong evidence that Null hypothesis is wrong) if p value>0.05 then we can accept Null Hypothesis (there is strong evidence that Null hypothesis is right)
+if p value<0.05 then

+we must reject Null Hypothesis and accept Alternative Hypothesis (there is strong evidence that Null hypothesis is wrong)

+if p value>0.05 then

+we can accept Null Hypothesis (there is strong evidence that Null hypothesis is right)